How to Get an Apostille in California (Step-by-Step Guide)

 Step 1: Confirm the destination country

 Before you prepare anything, verify where the document is going and what that country requires.
-A document headed to Spain, Italy, Mexico, or another Hague Convention member usually follows the apostille route.
-A document headed to a non-Hague country may require a different chain of authentication.
+A document going to Spain, Italy, Mexico, or another Hague Convention country usually follows the apostille process.
+If the destination country is not part of the Hague Convention, a different authentication process may apply.

 This sounds simple, but it affects every step after it.
-Some countries also expect certified translations, and some institutions abroad have their own formatting preferences even when the apostille itself is valid.
+Some countries also expect certified translations, depending on their specific requirements.
+Some institutions abroad have their own formatting preferences even when the apostille itself is valid.

 Step 2: Identify the document category